-10.10 Managing Compliance within the Service Policy
+10.10 Managing Compliance with general laws and regulations Policy

-The service recognises that strategies must be in place to ensure ongoing compliance with relevant legislation.
-This policy is designed to identify the various legislation and government authorities where compliance is required and clear strategies for ensuring the service actively monitors compliance aspects.
+The service recognises that strategies must be in place to ensure ongoing compliance with relevant general legislation.
+This policy is designed to identify the various legislation and government authorities where compliance is required and clear strategies for ensuring the service actively implements and monitors compliance processes.

-- Education and Care Services National Law Act, 2010 and Regulations 2011 - Duty of Care - Family and Child Commission Act 2014 - Working with Children (Risk Management and Screening) Act 2000 and Regulations 2011 - Australian Government Department of Education Children's Services Handbook\\ - Privacy Act 1988 and Regulations 2013 - Work Health and Safety Act 2011 and Regulations 2011 - NQS Area 6.1.3; 7.1; 7.2.2, 7.2.3; 7.3. - Policies: 8.2 Educational Leader Policy, 10.1 Quality Compliance Policy, 10.5 Approval Requirements under Legislation Policy, 10.6 - Supervisor Certificate Policy, 10.7 - Insuring Risks Policy, 10.9 - Risk Management and Compliance Policy.
+- Education and Care Services National Law Act, 2010 and Regulations 2011 - Duty of Care - Family and Child Commission Act 2014 - Working with Children (Risk Management and Screening) Act 2000 and Regulations 2011 - Australian Government Department of Education Children's Services Handbook\\ - Privacy Act 1988 and Regulations 2013 - Work Health and Safety Act 2011 and Regulations 2011 - National Quality Standard, Quality Area 7 Governance and leadership